hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 ### Are Document Databases Repeating History?

 We use many-to-many relationships and joins for relational databases.

 But document databases and NoSQL reopened the debate on how best to represent such relationships in a database.

 This debate is much older than NoSQL.

 IMS was the first hierarchical database management system.
-It was developed in the late 1960s by IBM.

 Like document databases, IMS worked well for one-to-many relationships, but it made many-to-many relationships difficult, and it didn't support joins.